StreetTree: A Large-Scale Global Benchmark for Fine-Grained Tree Species Classification: Benchmarks

 \subsection{Experimental results and evaluation}

-For all three models, predictions were performed on the same evaluation set, StreetTree-18kEval.
-Model performance was assessed across the four taxonomic levels of trees (order, family, genus, and species) using Top-1, Top-5, and Top-10 accuracy metrics.
-The mean accuracy and standard deviation across runs were reported to quantify model stability.
-The experimental results are presented in Table~\ref{result}.
+For all models, predictions were performed on the StreetTree-18kEval benchmark, dynamically adjusted for each training subset to maintain strict instance-level separation.
+Model performance was assessed using Top-1 and Top-5 accuracy across the four taxonomic levels (order, family, genus, and species).
+To offer a granular understanding of how class imbalance affects learning, the mean accuracies are systematically grouped by species-frequency categories (\textit{frequent}, \textit{common}, and \textit{rare}) and detailed in Table~\ref{result}.
+Additionally, the overall mean accuracies and standard deviations across 5 random runs are summarized in Table~\ref{result_all} to quantify general model performance and stability.
+Note that only a single run was performed for models trained on the full training set.

-\paragraph{Comparative analysis of model performance} Our comparative analysis reveals distinct performance dynamics among the models, which are contingent upon data scale.
-The CLIP model demonstrated the strongest performance in the low-data scenario (0.1\% subset), particularly at the Order and Family levels.
-For instance, at 0.1\% data, its Order-level Top-1/5/10 accuracies (22.49\%, 62.27\%, 85.51\%) and Family-level accuracies (18.78\%, 43.36\%, 58.12\%) were higher than both fine-tuned models, highlighting its powerful few-shot generalization.
-However, as the data scale increased, the fine-tuned models (ViT and CLIP) showed their advantage.
-At the 1\% subset, the fine-tuned CLIP and ViT performed comparably, and both began to outperform the CLIP.
-As the training data further increased to 10\% and 100\%, the fully fine-tuned ViT model began to consistently, albeit slightly, outperform the fine-tuned CLIP model across all levels.
-At these larger scales, both fine-tuned models significantly surpassed the performance of the CLIP.
+\paragraph{\textbf{Comparative analysis of model performance}} Our comparative analysis reveals distinct performance dynamics among the models, heavily influenced by both the architecture and data scale.
+Across all data scales, the specialized vision models, particularly Fine-tuned BioCLIP and Fine-tuned SigLIP, consistently demonstrated superior performance compared to general-purpose architectures like Fine-tuned ViT and the zero-shot CLIP.
+Even in the extremely low-data scenario (0.1\% subset), Fine-tuned BioCLIP exhibited powerful few-shot generalization, achieving 26.17\% and 21.18\% Top-1 accuracy at the order and family levels for the \textit{frequent} class, outperforming all other models.
+As the training data scaled up to 100\%, finetuned-bioclip maintained its significant lead, achieving the highest accuracies across all taxonomic levels and frequency categories.